Employment contracts in the equine industry

 - The employment contract begins when the employer appoints a candidate with a formal job offer (verbally or in writing) and once the candidate accepts the offer they become, legally, an employee.

-- The employer must give the prospective employee their Written Statement of Employment Particulars within two months of the employee starting the job
+- The employer must give the prospective employee their Written Statement of Employment Particulars no later than their first day of work.

 - From step 1, both parties are in contract with each other until either terminates the employment, as per the agreement at step one